axelarnetwork/axelar-contract-deployments/releases/evm/2025-11-ITS-hub-registration.md

 ## Migrate the ITS contracts on the consensus chains

-The new ITS solidity contract will change the routing from P2P manner to use ITS hub only.
+The new [`ITS v2.2.0`](https://github.com/axelarnetwork/interchain-token-service/releases/tag/v2.2.0) solidity contract changes the intechain token transfers routing from P2P manner to ITS hub only.
 This PR [feat: make all calls go through the hub](https://github.com/axelarnetwork/interchain-token-service/pull/332) makes the redirection to the hub mandatory (no P2P GMP based communication support).
 This step should be processed after all the legacy tokens are registered on the ITS Hub.

 ## Align token supply per chain